AustinTSchaffer/DailyProgrammer/README.md

 # Daily Programmer

-This is a repository for solutions to problems proposed by either
-<https://www.reddit.com/r/DailyProgrammer> or by some other medium.
-Most of the
-contained problems are have a small scope, usually only requiring a single module as a solution.
+This repository contains solutions to challenging programming problems, most of them with a heavy emphasis on algorithms and data structures.
+This repository gets its name from <https://www.reddit.com/r/DailyProgrammer>, but contains challenges from a variety of sources.
+Most of the contained problems are:

+- not large enough to merit their own repository,
+- typically only require a single source file for the solution, and
+- usually not generic enough to be applicable to other programs.

 ## CNU-PCSE-2016-Programming-Competition